U.S.A. Generational Shifts

-Immigrants are a growing population in Washington and almost half will gain the right to vote.
+Immigrants are a fast-growing population in Washington, nearly half of whom will gain the right to vote.

 According to the U.S. Census Bureau, our foreign-born population rose from 6.6% in 1990, to 13.5% in 2013.

-Click below to view Seattle Census tract maps for populations that speak: Spanish, Chinese, Tagalog, Vietnamese, Tagalog, Korean, and African Languages.
+Click below for Seattle Census tract maps for populations that speak: Spanish, Chinese, Tagalog, Vietnamese, Tagalog, Korean, and African Languages.

 Recent estimates from sources including the American Community Survey show continued, deep disparities in the social and economic well-being of Seattle residents.